 Penn’s Annual Roundtable with Stakeholders (PARTS) was initiated in 2009 by Dr. Rudie Altamirano, ISSS director, to find creative ways to effectively serve the international student and scholar community.
-ISSS staff meets annually during the summer with managers and directors representing Customs and Border Protection (CBP), Department of Transportation (PennDOT) and Social Security Administration (SSA).
+ISSS staff meets annually with managers and directors representing Customs and Border Protection (CBP), Department of Transportation (PennDOT) and Social Security Administration (SSA).

 These agencies provide service to our international students and scholars in different capacities.
 CBP grants admission to the United States.
 The officers review the travel documents and make appropriate determination of immigration status for the foreign national.
 Foreign nationals apply for social security card if they will be engaging in on-campus and off-campus employment.
 PennDOT provides the issuance of secure identification credentials such as driver’s license, learner’s permit or identification card.